v-baturin/vasp_calc_manager/README.md

-The code manages batch calculations with Gaussian quantum chemistry package.
+The code manages batch calculations with VASP quantum chemistry package.
 This includes:

   - **Starting** calculations using